mazurov/command-launcher-registry/docs/spec.md

 3. **Given** a server configured with `oci://myregistry.azurecr.io/repo`, **When** the server performs storage operations, **Then** it uses Azure Container Registry authentication and APIs.

+### S3 Storage Backend Scenarios

+#### Scenario 16: Configure S3 Storage via URI (Priority: P1)

+As an operator, I want to configure the cola-registry server to store its data in an S3-compatible storage (like AWS S3 or MinIO) using a URI like `s3://s3.us-east-1.amazonaws.com/mybucket/registry.json`, so that I can leverage existing S3 infrastructure for durable storage without managing local file systems.

+**Success Criteria**:
+- Server starts successfully with S3 storage URI and token
+- Server connects to S3 and can perform basic operations
+- Clear error messages when configuration is invalid

+**Acceptance Scenarios**:

+1. **Given** a server with no configuration, **When** the operator provides `--storage-uri s3://s3.us-east-1.amazonaws.com/mybucket/registry.json` and `--storage-token ACCESS_KEY:SECRET_KEY`, **Then** the server starts and connects to S3.

+2. **Given** a server configured with S3 storage URI but no token and no AWS environment variables, **When** the server starts, **Then** it attempts IAM role authentication or fails with a clear error message.

+3. **Given** a server configured with S3 storage, **When** the S3 endpoint is unreachable, **Then** the server fails to start with a clear error message indicating the connection failure.

+4. **Given** a server configured with S3 storage pointing to an object that doesn't exist yet, **When** the server starts, **Then** it creates an initial empty registry JSON object.

+#### Scenario 17: Persist Registry Data to S3 (Priority: P1)

+As an operator, I want every write operation (create/update/delete registry, package, or version) to persist the complete registry JSON to S3, so that my data is durably stored and can survive server restarts or migrations.

+**Success Criteria**:
+- All write operations result in a new object uploaded to S3
+- Failed uploads cause operation rollback and error response
+- Server can restart and resume with S3-stored data

+**Acceptance Scenarios**:

+1. **Given** a server running with S3 storage, **When** a registry is created via REST API, **Then** the updated registry data is uploaded to S3.

+2. **Given** a server running with S3 storage, **When** a package version is created, **Then** the updated registry data is uploaded to S3.

+3. **Given** a server running with S3 storage, **When** an upload to S3 fails (network error, auth expired), **Then** the operation fails, the in-memory state is rolled back, and a storage error is returned to the client.

+4. **Given** a server running with S3 storage, **When** the server restarts, **Then** it loads the latest registry data from S3 and resumes normal operation.

+#### Scenario 18: Load Registry Data from S3 on Startup (Priority: P2)

+As an operator, I want the server to load existing registry data from S3 when it starts, so that I can restart or replace servers without losing data.

+**Success Criteria**:
+- New server instance loads existing data from S3
+- Empty/missing objects initialize with empty registry data
+- Corrupted data causes clear error message

+**Acceptance Scenarios**:

+1. **Given** an S3 bucket with existing registry JSON data, **When** a new server instance starts with that S3 URI, **Then** the server loads the existing data and serves it correctly.

+2. **Given** an S3 bucket with no registry data (object does not exist), **When** the server starts, **Then** the server initializes with empty registry data and creates an initial object.

+3. **Given** an S3 bucket with corrupted or invalid JSON data, **When** the server starts, **Then** the server fails with a clear error message about data corruption.

+#### Scenario 19: Support Multiple S3-Compatible Providers (Priority: P3)

+As an operator, I want to use different S3-compatible storage providers (AWS S3, MinIO, DigitalOcean Spaces, Backblaze B2, etc.) with the same URI scheme, so that I can choose the provider that fits my infrastructure.

+**Success Criteria**:
+- Server works with any S3-compatible storage
+- Authentication works with provider-specific credentials
+- Same URI scheme for all providers

+**Acceptance Scenarios**:

+1. **Given** a server configured with `s3://s3.us-east-1.amazonaws.com/bucket/path`, **When** the server performs storage operations, **Then** it uses AWS S3 authentication and APIs.

+2. **Given** a server configured with `s3+http://localhost:9000/bucket/path`, **When** the server performs storage operations, **Then** it uses MinIO with HTTP (non-TLS) connections.

+3. **Given** a server configured with `s3://nyc3.digitaloceanspaces.com/bucket/path`, **When** the server performs storage operations, **Then** it uses DigitalOcean Spaces authentication and APIs.

 ---

 ## Functional Requirements